APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation: APTx Neuron

 \section{APTx Neuron}

 The APTx Neuron is a novel computational unit that unifies linear transformation and non-linear activation into a single, expressive formulation.
 Inspired by the parametric APTx activation function, this neuron architecture removes the strict separation between computation and activation, allowing both to be learned as a cohesive entity.
 It is designed to enhance representational flexibility while reducing architectural redundancy.
+A key theoretical property of the APTx Neuron is that it naturally retains the universal approximation capability~\cite{HORNIK1989359}.